 Cognitive behavioural therapy (CBT) is one of the most effective treatments for GAD.
-Studies of different treatments for GAD have found that the benefits of CBT may last longer than those of medication, but no single treatment is best for everyone.
+Studies of different treatments for GAD have found that the benefits of CBT may last longer than those of medication, but no single treatment works for everyone.

-CBT helps you to understand how your problems, thoughts, feelings and behaviour affect each other.
-It can also help you to question your negative and anxious thoughts, and do things you would usually avoid because they make you anxious.
+CBT helps you to question your negative or anxious thoughts, and do things you would usually avoid because they make you anxious.

 CBT usually involves meeting with a specially trained and accredited therapist for a 1-hour session every week for 3 to 4 months.